quangnamng/openraveros/README.md

 openrave.py --example hanoi
 ```

-Install trimesh (needed for working with OpenRAVE objects)
+(Optional) Install trimesh (may be needed for working with OpenRAVE objects)
 ```
 pip install control trimesh
 # if the above fails, try: